caitlinhaaf/rnspotify-docs/README.md

 Version 1.02
 Last Revised March, 2020

-This is an example of a simple [React Native](https://facebook.github.io/react-native/) app that illustrates using the Spotify V1 API.
+You will be creating a simple [React Native](https://facebook.github.io/react-native/) app that illustrates using the Spotify V1 API.

 Here we go!
 For the workshop, please prepare your development machine by following the instructions [here](./SOFTWARE_README.md).
 This document is key.